 - Insulation

-Common causes include:
+Common moisture sources include:

-- Hidden pipe leaks
+- Hidden plumbing leaks

 - Roof leaks

-- AC or swamp cooler condensation
+- HVAC or swamp cooler condensation

 - Poor ventilation